JiscMonitor/allapc/README.md

 *Note: the change list is a special case of an Elasticsearch query - it will effectively proxy for a time-boxed, ordered query against the index, hence the reason that the result set will be Elasticsearch formatted*

+## Reporting Requirements

+### Funder Perspective

+* Total Expenditure on a particular publisher
+    * across the sector
+    * for a given group of institutions
+    * for a given institution
+* Total Expenditure on Hybrid Journals
+    * across the sector
+    * for a given group of institutions
+    * for a given institution
+    * for a given publisher
+* Number of Articles APC paid for
+    * across the sector
+    * for a given group of institutions
+    * for a given institution
+    * for a given publisher
+* Average, Highest and Lowest APC per publisher
+* Journal ranking (e.g. by Impact Factor) against average APC costs
+    * comparison between the whole sector vs a given publisher
+    * comparison between given publishers
+* Total Expenditure on individual journals
+    * principally for publishers with few journals
+* Correct licence applied, per publisher

+Additional Functional Requirements:

+* Flexible reporting periods:
+    * monthly
+    * annually, with varying start dates

 ## Analytics API